ration/blog/_posts/2021-03-20-experiments-with-gccemacs.md

 ## Going back to Emacs 27

-Just to have a clean enviroment I removed all installed packages and reinstalled them.
-Org mode prohibited me from exiting Emacs 27 due to some deprecated function alias removal:
+Just to have a clean environment I removed all installed packages and reinstalled them.
+Only one breakage when downgrading: Org mode prohibited me from exiting Emacs 27 due to some deprecated function alias removal:

 ```elisp